 - Dupatta Length- 2.22 m; Width: 47 inches

-- CARE: Batik always leaves color in first wash.
-So dry clean first time to set colors, or soak in cold salted water.
+- CARE: Dry clean first time to set colors, or soak in cold salted water.
 Later handwash with mild detergent like Ezee, with same colored clothes

 About the craft:

 Batik is a technique of wax-resist dyeing applied to whole cloth, or cloth made using this technique.
 Batik is made either by drawing dots and lines of the resist with a spouted tool called a canting.